felixrieseberg/npm-windows-upgrade/README.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
 ```

-Then, to install and use this upgrader tool, run:
+Then, to install and use this upgrader tool, run (also from an elevated PowerShell or cmd.exe):

 ```
 npm install -g npm-windows-upgrade